Khobar: Hospitals

 Khobar hosts several government-funded public and private hospitals including the Mouwasat Medical Services Al Khobar, AGH Khobar, Mohammad Dossary Hospital (MDH), King Fahd University Hospital (KFUH), and the Dr. Sulaiman Al Habib Hospital.

 Education

 The first school in Khobar was established in 1942.

 Primary and secondary education

 Today, Khobar is home to more than 100 public and private educational institutes.
 Saudi Arabian International School Pakistani Section (SAISPS) is one of the most popular and affordable school in Eastern Region for Pakistani community.
 Indian schools affiliated with the Central Board of Secondary Education (CBSE) are the most common forms of international schools with countries such as Pakistan and Bangladesh also operating their own schools with their own curricula.
 Private American and British educational institutes are also present.
+International indian school dammam is also one of the biggest schools in the region.

 British International School of Al Khobar is in Khobar.
 Its attendance dropped around the Gulf War.

 Higher education

 King Fahd University of Petroleum and Minerals and Prince Mohammad bin Fahd University are two universities that are located within or close to Khobar.
 Students may also go to other universities in the city of Dammam.